-Trees take in carbon dioxide, and give out oxygen – but they also emit other, highly reactive, gases such as isoprene and monoterpenes into the air.
-These gases, known as biogenic volatile organic compounds (BVOCs), are important because they are emitted in large quantities and react with oxidising molecules, such as ozone (O3) and the hydroxyl radical (OH).
+Trees take in carbon dioxide (CO2), and give out oxygen – but they also emit other, highly reactive, gases such as isoprene and monoterpenes into the air.
+These gases, known as biogenic volatile organic compounds (BVOCs), are important because they are emitted in large quantities and react with oxidising molecules, such as ozone (O3) and the hydroxyl radical (OH) to form secondary organic aerosols.
 This reactivity means that BVOCs make an important contribution to the composition of the atmosphere wherever they are emitted.
 The level of OH and O3 present in the atmosphere, or its “oxidising capacity”, is important as this controls the lifetime of other gases, such as methane (CH4).

 There are lots of researchers in the LEAF network studying the interesting interactions between plants and the atmosphere.
 Colleagues in the School of Geography such as Dr Roel Brienen, Dr David Galbraith and Professor Simon Lewis, amongst many others, are contributing to a wide body of research looking at the impact of atmospheric gases on tree health and their thermal sensitivity.
 To learn more about BVOCs, key researchers include Dr Cat Scott and Dr Alex Rap.